 Typically, we’ve used available customer data to target known customers, for example, when a product update reaches the market.
 We’ve tracked them as they use our website and sent them a timely email nudge to entice them to buy.
 However, customers aren’t stupid, and we’re seeing a rise in cynicism and therefore lack of return on these digital marketing strategies.

 We’ve also been pretty ok with opening up social media as another channel for selling.
-However, we’ve mistaken the amount of views and/or likes our posts or products get as being an accurate indication of prospective sales for demand forecasting.
+However, we’ve mistaken the number of views and/or likes our posts or products get as being an accurate indication of prospective sales for demand forecasting.
 In reality, it doesn’t cut the mustard.

 However, we are right that social media is where we need to be looking.
 However, we need to get handling this data differently to understand what our consumers are actually planning to do.
 Furthermore, we need to use that data to be able to respond in the moment, rather than trailing along following the trend a little out of step.